Norman W. Marsh

-Biography
+Early life and early career

 Marsh was born in Waukegan, Illinois, the son of Ernest Morrell Marsh and Julia Inez Craver.
 He worked as an agent for the United States Secret Service for five years, and then as a detective in the Chicago Police Department.

 Marsh served in World War I in the United States Marine Corps.
 Marsh was drafted to serve again in 1942, during World War II, and retired at the rank of captain.
 Afterward, he moved to Los Angeles.
-He was part of a veterans group called the Studio City Barracks, named after the neighborhood where he lived and worked.
+He was part of a veterans group called the Studio City Barracks, named after the Studio City neighborhood where he lived and worked.